comtrya/comtrya/README.md

 ### Config

 TODO: Allow manifest directory and variables to be configured in a `Comtrya.yaml` file.
+This will allow for `comtrya` with no arguments to function, as in the initial versions.

 ### Package Provider Enhancements

 Currently, we execute arbitrary `packager install` commands.
 The provider spec should be enriched to support:

-- Already installed lookups
 - List refresh
 - Upgrades
 - Version pinning
-- Packager installation
-  - If Homebrew doesn't exist, offer to install it
-  - If Nix doesn't exist, offer to install it
-  - etc

-### Files

-Currently, files were prototyped pretty quickly.
-There's the ability to render and create files on a disk; we need to provide context providers to enrich the templating.

-Also, symlinking only works if there's no rendering to take place; but there's no flag to encourage / enforce this.